GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 Remember this step is for Merlin to setup all the files and data it needs to execute its jobs.
-In the Monte Carlo co-simulation there is a python script we created that will generated the `helics_cli` runner files that Merlin will use when it executes the `helics_cli`.
+In the Monte Carlo co-simulation there is a python script we created that will generated the HELICS runner files that Merlin will use when it executes a specific run.
 The `make_samples_merlin.py` script (located under the `simple` subfolder of the advanced orchestration example code) will also output a csv file that Merlin will use.
 The csv file contains all the names of the runner files.
-Merlin will go down this list of file names and execute the `helics_cli` for each file name.
+Merlin will go down this list of file names and launch each co-simulation using the HELICS runner JSON file.

 ```yaml
 merlin: